aceeric/nbodygo/README.md

 This project is a port - in progress - of https://github.com/aceeric/nbodyjava into **Go** from **Java**.

 The application is an implementation of the *n-body* physics problem in which a space is filled with a number of bodies (in this case spheres) that each have mass, radius, and velocity.
-The n-body problem requires that each body accumulate the force of gravitational attraction from each other body continuously in a perpetual loop.
+The n-body problem requires that each body accumulates the force of gravitational attraction from each other body continuously.
 (Called the *brute-force* approach.)

 This project incorporates code modeled from http://physics.princeton.edu/~fpretori/Nbody/code.htm to implement the gravitational force calculation, and from https://www.plasmaphysics.org.uk/programs/coll3d_cpp.htm to implement the elastic collision calculation.
 One interesting aspect of the n-body problem from a software perspective is how best to design the simulation to support as many bodies as possible in real time.